 Another way to track UV exposure is with the Apple Watch, which comes equipped with a sensor.
 The UV Index App gives you neat information, including how much UV radiation you are soaking up and practical tips on limiting exposure.

-Spray vs. Lotion vs. Stick, which is better?
+Spray vs. Lotion vs. Stick, which sunscreen is better for outdoor sports?

 For these reasons, it is important to be cautious when spraying sunscreen.
 Apply it in a well-ventilated area, and avoid inhaling the mist.